Gruel: Variations

 In many Spanish-speaking countries, several gruels are made; the masa-based drink or spoonable food called atole or atol de elote is a staple throughout Central America, served hot.
 It can range in consistency from a thin cloudy drink to a thicker porridge-like food.
 Horchata is a chilled sweetened drink of similar nature to thin atole.
 It is made from ground nutmeats or seeds, grains (often rice) and seasonings such as vanilla and cinnamon, served over ice.

 Rice gruels eaten throughout Asia are normally referred to in English as porridge as opposed to gruel.
-Common forms include congee, from the Tamil word for the food and most common in China, Japanese okayu, Korean dak juk, and Vietnamese cháo.
+Common forms include congee, from the Tamil word for the food and most common in Chinese zhou/zuk, Japanese okayu, Korean juk, Filipino goto, and Vietnamese cháo.
 Asian porridges/gruels are typically savory, with meat or vegetables added and stock sometimes used as the liquid cooking element.